 There are 2 types of headaches:

-A migraine is usually a moderate to very bad headache.
-The pain often feels like a pounding or throbbing.
-A migraine is usually on one side of the head, but it can be on both sides.
-Some children get an aura, which is a feeling or symptom that happens before or when a migraine starts.
+Some children get an aura, which is a feeling or symptom that happens before or when a migraine attack starts.
 Auras are different for everyone, but most are visual, such as seeing coloured spots, wavy lines, dots, or lights.
-An aura can also be a symptom like feeling numb or weak.
+An aura can also be a symptom like tingling or feeling numb or weak.

-With a migraine, your child might:
+With migraine attacks, your child might:

 - not feel hungry